maxcorbeau/dorel.github.io/service-manual/global-design-framework/design-manifesto.md

 ## Mobile first:
 Mobile is intertwined with how users gather information from our websites.
 Having a mobile first approach focusses on the most important information, and then build onwards from that.
 Enhance the experience once the screen size grows.
 Always refer back to the [Creative Brief](http://localhost:4000/service-manual/global-design-framework/creative-brief.html) created for that page, to see if the content you want to place or design you’d like to create still fits the purpose of the page.

+## The canvas for the website is interactive:
+Compared to traditional offline marketing, online marketing will have to have a different look and feel because it online elements are interactive elements.
+For this Dorel.IO uses the base principle's layed out by Google's material design.
+For example, if elements that are loaded in a page via Ajax are designed using a card layout which elevates a bit off the page, or a dialog window that shows temporary content that should be on top of the page.
+More on these and similar patterns can be read on [Material Design](https://material.google.com/)